Phillip-dev33/Neon-Shop/README.md

-## Use these commands to install and run backend.
+## Use these commands to install and run the backend.
 npm install then npm run dev
 add .env file to connect.